Valour-Software/Valour/FAQ.md

 ### I don't see any email!
 If you did not receive email from Valour then you need to contact Valour staff.
 You can find all available contacts [here](https://static.valour.gg/contact) with preferably emailing support@valour.gg.

+### Im on mobile and i can't log in with my email!
+Usually cellphones put a space at the end of the auto complete options, so delete the last character of the email input then you are probably good.

 ## Valour App